Simploy Testimonial

 By the way, payroll used for workers' compensation purposes takes into consideration all your employees; full-time, part-time, temporary, or seasonal

 Since you don't know at the beginning of your policy year what your payrolls will be at the end, you will pay based on your estimated annual payroll.
 You can use the last year's payroll or a recent 12-month period to estimate your total payroll for the upcoming year.
-Or, you can make other adjustments if anticipate changes in business activity levels that would effect payroll.
+Or, you can make other adjustments if you anticipate changes in business activity levels that would effect payroll.

 At the end of every year an audit is performed to true-up the difference between estimated and actual wages.
 An additional charge will be assessed for higher than estimated payroll and a refund returned for lower.